Snowbreak: Containment Zone Tier List

 SupportB

-Yao’s spotlight has faded a little bit as other powerhouse DPS operatives have emerged, but she can still hold her own while bringing uniquely unrivalled initial burst damage.
+Yao’s spotlight has faded as other powerhouse DPS operatives have emerged, but she can still hold her own while vaporising enemies with her ult’s oh-so-satisfying charged shot.

 Both neuronics for her active skill and ultimate are very strong investments.
 Her support ability neuronics are less important (but still really good!), as scenarios where you wouldn’t want her as your active operative are far and few between, anyways.